tapaswenipathak/linux-kernel-stats/README.md

 ##### Step 2
-Now, Clone the repository that contains scripts using : ``` git clone https://github.com/tapaswenipathak/ linux-kernel-stats ```
+Now, clone the repository that contains the scripts using : ``` git clone https://github.com/tapaswenipathak/linux-kernel-stats ```

 Now, Run the script files using :
 - ``` bash loc.sh ```